-Be sensible and do a written assessment of how you plan to deal with the outputs from your compost toilet – detail the positions of things, possible contamination effects and limits etc, does the land flood, where will the compost bins be located?
+We suggest doing a written assessment of how you plan to deal with the outputs from your compost toilet – detail the positions of the discharge and composting points, possible contamination effects and limits etc, does the land flood, where will the compost bins be located?
 Have this documentation available in case officials want to ask you for more information.
-This will show you've been thorough and have thought through the entire process.
+This will show you’ve been thorough and have thought through the entire process.

 Please do check with officials in your locality – this is only a guide and has been reproduced in good faith.
 The summary was correct when we obtained it, but is subject to possible revisions, alterations and local interpretation which may slightly or substantially alter what is or isn’t permitted.